My Caribbean Marco Polo Cruise

 This was the last West Indies port of call but the fun didn’t end here.
 We had rough seas on the way home which made it a lively journey but again I loved it.
 We stopped off in Lisbon and Funchal.
 I have been to both these ports before and just got off to stock up on local produce as the west indies had tired me out.

 This was a excellent cruise I am very lucky that I can go on a 32 night cruise and I cant wait to go on another long cruise as it is pure relaxation time.
-But if you don’t have time to do a 32 night cruise there are plenty of fly cruises.
-If I was to do this sort of cruise again I would look to see what P&O have as I love this English cruiseline.
+But if you don’t have time to do a 32 night cruise there are plenty of fly cruises to the Caribbean.

 If you like this article please share and pin for future reference